WordPress Integration

 This template is developed based on the Hexo framework.
 Ensure the following environment:

-Confirm that the environment meets the requirements, then first install the project dependencies:
+Confirm the environment meets requirements, start by installing project dependency:

 # Install dependency.npm install

-After installation, you can start syncing WordPress content and launch the development server.
+After installation, you can start sync WordPress content and start up the development server:

-# Configure the WordPress data source and launch the development server.# Replace https://your.site.url with your WordPress site address.# For example: https://myblog.wordpress.com# Note: No need to add /wp-json/wp/v2, the script will auto-complete the API path.WP_URL=https://your.site.url node scripts/wp-sync.js
+# Configure WordPress data source and start up the development server# Replace https://your.site.url with your WordPress site address# For example: https://myblog.wordpress.com# Note: No need to add /wp-json/wp/v2, the script will auto-complete the API pathWP_URL=https://your.site.url node scripts/wp-sync.js

 This command will: